sevidmusic/PHPJsonUtilities/README.md

 /**
  * This file demonstrates how to use a Json instance to encode
- * an iterator as json, and decode it via a JsonDecoder instance.
+ * a closure as json, and decode it via a JsonDecoder instance.
  *
  * This example should be run from this library's examples directory.
  *
  * For example:
  *
  * ```
- * php ./examples/exampleOfEncodingAnIterator.php
+ * php ./examples/exampleOfEncodingAClosure.php
  *
  * ```
  *